ARM-software/psa-api/doc/crypto/overview/conventions.rst

     The consistency requirement does not apply to errors that arise from resource failures or limitations.
-For example, errors resulting from resource constraints can arise in concurrent execution that do not arise in sequential execution.
+For example, errors resulting from resource exhaustion can arise in concurrent execution that do not arise in sequential execution.

     As an example of this rule: suppose two calls are executed concurrently